cloudmesh/cloudmesh-vpn/README.md

 # cloudmesh-vpn

+This library is a wrapper around [openconnect](https://gitlab.com/openconnect/openconnect) that provides added functionality.
+Additional features include secure password saving that uses the native-OS keyring, as well as vpn-slicing, which only sends traffic destined for school servers through the VPN and keeps other traffic out of the tunnel.

 | School  | Tested | VPN-Slicing |
 | ------- | ------ | ----------- |
 | UVA&nbsp; <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/University_of_Virginia_Rotunda_logo.svg/2007px-University_of_Virginia_Rotunda_logo.svg.png" alt="uva" height="15"/> | ✅ | ✅ |